 A question I had to ask myself a lot lately.
-Not sure why, but it may has to do with a customer service not existing in Australia.
-Or the lack of a caring attitude based on the mentality: “She will be right, mate”.
-Of Course, you cannot make allegations without evidence, you need to provide the evidence to prove them.
+Not sure why, but it may have to do with customer service not existing in Australia.
+Or the lack of a caring attitude based on the mentality: „She will be right, mate“.
+Of course, you cannot make allegations without evidence, and you need to provide the evidence to prove them.
 I am happy to do so.

 Dick 1: Company called Re/Max Australia – Department Transact based in Southport

-Only when they are after another payment, they will come out of the black hole.
-Happened last week.
-The rent for the second month was due, better the invoice was sent.
-Done by a lovely lady called Charlotte.
-Her LinkedIn profile states she has finished Senior College in 2004, worked as medical receptionist in Coffs Harbour till 2008, moved to the Gold Coast for a Medical Office Assistant job, which she then left in 2012 to become a Sales Consultant at Ray White with the highlight to be a Director of RE/MAX from June 2017 onwards.
-Her signature just says Asset Manager.
+Only when they are after another payment they will come out of the black hole.
+That happened last week.
+The second month’s rent was due, better the invoice was sent, done by a lovely lady called Charlotte.
+Her LinkedIn profile states she has finished Senior College in 2004, worked as a medical receptionist in Coffs Harbour till 2008, moved to the Gold Coast for a Medical Office Assistant job, which she then left in 2012 to become a Sales Consultant at Ray White with the highlight to be a Director of RE/MAX from June 2017 onwards.
+Her signature says Asset Manager.
 A look at the RE/MAX website indicates RE/MAX is a Real estate franchise.
-The website also reveals Charlotte has opened a RE/MAX Transact with her Husband Kristoffer.
-Why do I write a full essay about her, easy, to understand the history of the person I am dealing with.
+The website also reveals Charlotte has opened a RE/MAX Transact with her Husband, Kristoffer.
+Why do I write an entire essay about her, easy to understand the history of the person I am dealing with.

 Her first email came through with the following text:

 „Please find invoice for rent, attached to this email for payment.